dsconstable/water-data-map/README.md

 /* This is a map document using leaflet.
-It pulls things on the fly, for fast coolness */
+It's fast and simple */
 <!DOCTYPE html>
 <html>
 <head>